FenderLang/Flux/Readme.md

 ```

 ## How to set Lexer Rules
-Now that you have `Lexer` we can use that to now set some rules
+Now that you have `Lexer` we can use that to now set up some BNF rules

-Before being able to set some rules you will need write a BNF describing the syntax which you can find [here](#bnf)

 Here is an example of what our BNF looks like
 ```